-We utilised 18 scientific research papers Table 1 that quantified the fertilisation success and larval survival of scleractinian corals.
-Within our fertilisation success analysis we had 110300 replicates, across 11 factors and nine studies utilising seven species.
-For larval survivorship we had 9860 replicates, across 7 factors and 10 studies utilising 12 species.
-All studies selected reported the number of individual eggs or larvae used in experiments and these values were converted from proportions into the number of successes and failures.
-Because each experiment tended to manipulate one factor at a time, levels of collinearity were low.
+We were able to combine 20 research papers that quantified fertilisation success and larval survival of scleractinian corals for our analyses (Table 1).
+For fertilisation success, there were a total of 110,330 replicate trials across 11 environmental factors, nine studies and seven species.
+For larval survivorship, there were a total of 11,100 replicate trials across 7 environmental factors, 12 studies and 14 species.
+We were constrained to only include studies that reported the number of individual eggs or larvae in experiments, so that we were able to convert the published proportions into numbers of successes and failures.
+Because each experiment tended to manipulate one factor at a time, levels of collinearity were low or unquantifiable.
 Fertilisation and larval survivorship were analysed separately using generalised linear mixed-effects models (GLMM) with a binomial response and a logit link function (Zuur et al. 2009) to determine the relative effect of each seawater property on fertilisation and larval survivorship probability.
-FigThere were not enough combinations of species and treatments to include species as a predictor variable (i.e., some of the 14 species were not tested for some seawater properties, Table S1).
-Because focused on single species, we included study as a random variable account for variation that occurred among experiments, which also captured the effect of species.
+Prior to analysis each factor was checked for normality (Fig S1 and S2).
+To reduce the final number of fixed effects in the GLMMs, we first ran single factor models and removed highly non-significant factors and factors with too few replicates.
+Because studies experimental conditions and focal species differed among studies, we included study as a random effect.
 Hump-shape relationships were expected for temperature, salinity and pH.
-Therefore, both linearwere included for these factors.
+Therefore, both linear and quadratic effects were included for these factors.
 A drop-analysis was conducted to remove non-significant terms using the ‘drop1’ function in the statistical software package ‘R’ (R Development Core Team 2012).
-GLMMs were conducted using the ‘glmer’ function in the package ‘lme4’ (Bates et al. 2012).
+GLMMs were conducted using the ‘glmer’ function in the package ‘lme4’ with the model optimiser ‘bobyqa’ (Bates et al. 2012).

-hierarchical partitioning of variance (the function ‘hier.part’) (Walsh and MacNally 2013) was used to determine the relative amount of variance explained by the remaining factors for each life stage.
+We used the final best model to predict both fertilisation success and larval survivorship based on levels of the environmental variables in the three water samples.
+We used hierarchical partitioning of variance (the function ‘hier.part’) (Walsh and MacNally 2013) to determine the relative amount of variance explained by the remaining factors for each life stage.

-Finally, we calculated the mean joint probability of progressing through both fertilisation and larval stages for a given set of water properties by multiplying model estimates.
-Uncertainty estimates were estimated using a Monte Carlo approach, where 10,000 random variates from the fixed effects component of the model distribution were multiplied.
-The 95% confidence intervals from this final distribution were reported (i.e., the 250th and 9750th ranked probability).
+Finally, we calculated the mean joint probability of progressing through both fertilisation and larval stages for each given location.
+This probability is the product of probabilities for the two models.
+We calculated standard error for the joint model by sampling 1000 times from each model (for the same seawater conditions), multiplying these together, and calculating 95% confidence intervals from the resulting joint distribution.

 Results

-Copper, salinity, phosphorus and sediment were retained in the final best model for fertilisation probability (Table 2, Fig. 1).
-Salinity had a significant quadratic effect, where fertilisation probability peaked at the imposed salinity of seawater (35 psu) and declined at higher and lower levels (Fig. 1b).
-Nitrate, ammonium, zinc, cadmium, tributyltin, pH and temperature did not have significant influences on fertilisation probability and were excluded from the final model.
+Copper, sediment, ammonium, phosphate and salinity explained the majority of variation in fertilisation probability and were retained in the final model (Table 2, Fig 1).
+Nitrate, zinc, cadmium, tributyltin, pH and temperature did not have significant influences on fertilisation probability and were excluded.
+Ammonium explained most variance in the fertilisation model, with sediment, copper phosphate and salinity accounting for less than 20% of all variance (Table 4).

-Copper, lead, temperature and salinity were retained in the final best model for survivorship success (Table 3, Figure 2).
-Temperature had a significant quadratic effect, where survivorship probability peaked at the imposed tropical seawater temperatures (29C) and declined at higher and lower levels (Figure 2c).
-Ammonium, mercury and pH did not result in a significant effect on survivorship probability and were dropped from the final model.

-Salinity and copper accounted for the highest levels of variance for the fertilisation model, with sediment and phosphorus accounting for only 10% of all variance (Table 4).
-Copper and temperature accounted for the highest levels of variance for the survivorship model, with salinity and lead accounting for a minimal amount (Table 4).
+For survivorship success, copper, lead, and temperature explained the majority of variation and were retained in the final model (Table 3, Fig 2).
+Whereas, ammonium, mercury, pH and salinity were dropped.
+Lead accounted for the highest levels of variance for the survivorship model, with salinity and copper accounting for a minimal amount (Fig 4).